-As I have mentioned, I've had the succulents aloe and Cuban Oregano for a very long time.
-The aloe bloomed once in January 1999, which is said to be a rare event for an inside plant.
+As I have mentioned, I've had the succulents Aloe Vera and Cuban Oregano for a very long time.
+The aloe bloomed once in January 1999, which is said to be a rare event for a houseplant aloe.
 (I have a very blurry photo of it which I'm not going to post, but that's how I know the date.)
 Supposedly the Cuban Oregano will flower, but I have never seen it.
 Due to months of greenhouse time last summer/autumn, the copy in our bedroom is one of the better ones I've had in a long time, and I got a little excited when I saw a flower bud forming.

 But as it matured, I thought, "That looks like a petunia bud."
 Indeed it was.
 A petunia seed must have gotten into the Cuban Oregano when the two pots were together on the greenhouse bench last year.
-The leaves of Cuban oregano and a small petunia are somewhat similar if you don't look too closely, so I didn't think anything was amiss until the bud was well along in its development.
+The leaves of Cuban Oregano and a small petunia are somewhat similar if you don't look too closely, so I didn't think anything was amiss until the bud was well along in its development.
 It flowered yesterday, and it is smaller and more reddish than the very purple blooms of the assumed parent petunia (see previous post), so interpret that how you will.
-The petunia growing from the Nov.
-15 cutting is a clone, so it has the same purple blooms as the original.
+Clones from cuttings will have the same color flowers as the parent, but when you get seeds from hybrids the results are unpredictable.

 I also noticed that a bud is forming inside the Echeveria Lola pot, and that's not a petunia bud.
 Shifting gears, get excited about that.